CAddison4/EventApp/README.md

 1. Create a CockroachDB account and a cluster.
 Save the username and password that are generated.
 2. Create a database and select connect.
-3. Save the general connection string for later to point the SST to this database.
+3. Save the JavaScript/TypeScript string (start with $env:DATABASE_URL =...) for later to point the SST to this database.
 4. Run the Download CA Cert script in the same page as the General connection string.
 5. Change the "Select option/language" to CockroachDB Client.
 6. Download the latest CockroachDB Client for your OS and run it in the terminal.